 Like a health FSA, the contribution limits are the same and the uniform coverage rule applies.
 However, you can only use an LPFSA for qualified dental and vision expenses, such as exams, prescription eye wear, crowns, fillings, etc.

 It’s important to remember that double-dipping is not allowed.
 You cannot claim the same expense twice – once from your HSA and also from your LPFSA (or the other way around).

 Use it or lose it, grace period, and rollover apply to your LPFSA; check your plan documents to see which spending option your plan has.

 A dependent care FSA is one of the most popular benefit accounts, but unlike a health or limited purpose FSA, it is not used for healthcare expenses.
 Dependent Care FSA, or Dependent Care Assistance Plan (DCAP), is used only to pay for care for qualified dependents while you’re at work or school.

 With a DCAP, you can contribute up to $5,000 for employees filing married, or $2,500 for those filing single or separate.

 Unlike a health FSA or LPFSA, the uniform coverage rule does not apply to a dependent care FSA.
 You can only use your accrued balance at the time to cover your expenses.

 You can use your DCAP to pay for:

 Dependent care FSAs do not offer rollover or grace period.
 If you do not use all of your pre-tax benefit dollars by the end of the plan year you will lose them.

 Health FSA, Limited Purpose FSA, and Dependent Care FSA are the three big FSA types.
 Some companies may also offer a flexible spending account for adoption assistance or health premiums.
-Contact your HR department to find out more about which tax-advantaged benefit accounts your company may offer.
+Contact your HR department to get a copy of your Summary Plan Description, and find out more about which tax-advantaged benefit accounts your company may offer.